lcroy/ToD4IR/README.md

 ## IRWOZ
-Industrial Robots Domain Wizard-of-Oz dataset (IRWOZ), a fully-labeled dialogue dataset of human-human conversations spanning over xxx domains and topics.
+Industrial Robots Domain Wizard-of-Oz dataset (IRWOZ), a fully-labeled dialogue dataset of human-human conversations spanning over two domains (Robot Assembly, Robot Delivery).
 At a size of xxx dialogues, it aims to provide simulated dialogues between shop floor worker and industrial robots to support language-assisted Human Robot Interaction (HRI) in industrial setup.
 To the best of our knowledge, IRWOZ is the first annotated task-oriented corpora for manufacturing domain.

 ### Data Structure
-There are xxx single-domain dialogues and xxx multi-domain dialogues consisting of at least x up to x domains.
+There are two single-domain dialogues and xxx multi-domain dialogues consisting of at least x up to x domains.

 To maintain a high scalability, IRWOZ is constructed by following data structure of the most popular Multi-Domain Wizard-of-Oz dataset ([MultiWOZ](https://github.com/budzianowski/multiwoz)).